-In all but one country, Russia, the sampling design used for the PISA assessment was a twostage stratified sample design.
+In all countries/economies, the default sampling design used for the PISA assessment was a two-stage stratified sample design.
 The first-stage sampling units consisted of individual schools having 15-year-old students, or the possibility of having such students at the time of assessment.
 Schools were sampled systematically from a comprehensive national list of all PISA-eligible schools, known as the school sampling frame, with probabilities that were proportional to a measure of size.
 The measure of size was a function of the estimated number of PISA-eligible 15-year-old students enrolled in the school.
-This type of sampling is referred to as systematic probability proportional to size (PPS) sampling.
+This type of sampling is referred to as systematic with probability proportional to size (PPS) sampling.
 Prior to selecting them, schools in the sampling frame were assigned to mutually exclusive groups based on school characteristics called explicit strata.
 These were formed to improve the precision of sample-based estimates.
-Stratification variables for each country/economy are presented in Table 14.1
+Stratification variables for each country/economy are presented in Table 6.1.